What are the latest funding news in the counter-UAS market? (August 2026)

 Why do we include them in the counter-UAS market?

-Perseus Defense belongs in the counter-UAS market because its portable guided missiles are purpose-built to intercept drones.
+Perseus Defense belongs in the counter-UAS market because its guided-defense hardware is explicitly designed to neutralize hostile unmanned aircraft.

 What is the company stage?